 View About Neurofeedback to read more about how it helps with specific conditions.

-The process is non-invasive, it doesn’t require drugs and is pain free.
 However, it can still have side effects.
 But, side effects are rare and usually minimal.
 It all comes down to having a trusted practitioner with the proper training and proper equipment.
 Since each session has such small improvements in brainwave activity, problems can be found and corrected right away before they become bigger issues.
 Side effects, for the most part, are not considered dangerous and will eventually subside.
 Just make sure you notify your practitioner right away.

 Some reported side effects include; fatigue, brain fog, dizziness, head pressure, tiredness and low energy.
 With any treatment it’s important to consider the benefits in comparison to the side effects.
 If there are too many side effects with no results, then it won’t make sense to continue with neurofeedback.
 But, if the benefits outweigh the side effects, it may be beneficial to continue.